-CPHL must conduct all business transactions free from solicitation or receipt of bribes, kickbacks, gifts, favors or improper incentives.
+Centers Plan for Healthy Living must conduct all business transactions, free from solicitation or receipt of bribes, kickbacks, gifts, favors, or improper incentives.
 Management, employees and representatives of CPHL may not offer, give, solicit or receive anything of value to induce a referral of business.
 Unsolicited, non-monetary, infrequent business courtesies or gifts are acceptable only if the activities comply with applicable law and (i) have a legitimate business purpose, or (ii) are consistent with CPHL's policy.

-Business transactions with vendors, contractors and other third parties must be done without offers or solicitation of gifts, favors or other improper inducements in exchange for influence or assistance in a transaction.
+Business transactions with vendors, contractors and other third parties must be done so free from offers or solicitation of gifts and favors or other improper inducements in exchange for influence or assistance in a transaction.

-Employees shall not utilize confidential business information obtained from competitors, including customer lists, price lists, contracts or other information in a manner likely to provide an unfair competitive advantage to CPHL.
+Employees shall not utilize confidential business information obtained from competitors, including customer lists, price lists, contracts or other information in violation of a manner likely to provide an unfair competitive advantage to CPHL.